 (Note: If the dough is still sticky, it might stick to the counter – to address that, dust the dough frequently on both sides and flip it often while you are rolling it out)

 - Use a cookie cutter and cut out shapes in the dough.
-Dip the cookie cutter in the chickpea flour to prevent the dough from sticking to it.
+It is crucial to dip the cookie cutter in the chickpea flour in between each cooking cutting to prevent the dough from sticking to it.
 If you don’t have a cookie cutter, you can cut them into squares or rectangles with a knife.

 - Place the cut out shapes on the parchment paper with about 1/2 inch between each dog treat.